 Hiring a LEC ensures your safety, all Licensed Electrical Contractors:

 - Are qualified to perform electrical work safely and efficiently

 - Can provide references

 I interviewed Kathryn Chopp – the General Manager of Communications & Stakeholder Relations, with the Electrical Safety Authority (ESA).
-She talks about about the importance of hiring a Licensed Electrical Contractor.
-If you want to find out more about LECs I encourage you to give this interview a read.
+She talks about the importance of hiring a Licensed Electrical Contractor -if you want to find out more about LECs I encourage you to give this interview a read.

 Last year, we were awarded a special recognition from the Electrical Safety Authority for our commitment to keeping Ontario residents safe.
 This award only solidifies our commitment to protecting homeowners and serving the GTA as the best electrical contractor.

 Why A Residential Division?

 Back in 2010, Tim Birnie, president of Birnie Electric noticed a need for a leader in the industry to promote residential electrical safety.